 Installation of computer terminals to begin library automation.

 April 5, 1993, library automation completed.
 Patrons now access collection via a computer terminal and the online public access catalog.

 Holdings: 70,845 volumes.
 Four databases available for public use: Business Newsbank, Access Pennsylvania, Magazine Article Summaries (MAS) and Social Issues Resources (SIRS).
 Circulation: 279,450.
 Programs: 720.

 Library receives national recognition by receiving a high ranking in the Hennen’s American Public Library Ratings (HAPLR).
-Among public libraries in teh United States serving populations of 10,000 – 24,999, the Peters Township Public Library receives fourth place.
+Among public libraries in the United States serving populations of 10,000 – 24,999, the Peters Township Public Library receives fourth place.

 Holdings: 96,188.
 Circulation: 307,193.
 Programs: 834.

 April 13, 2008: Dedication Ceremony for library addition.
 The 4,800 sq. ft. expansion added a Teen Room, a Family Activity Center, a Local History Room, a Conference Room, and expanded shelving capacity on both levels of the library.